Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Related Work

 \subsection{Reinforcement Learning for Humanoids}

-Reinforcement learning (RL) enables real-time whole-body control of humanoid robots, offering robustness to environmental uncertainty~\cite{humanoid_parkour_learning, dao2023simtoreal, xie_box_locomanip}.
+Reinforcement learning (RL) enables real-time whole-body control of humanoid robots, offering robustness to environmental uncertainty~\cite{humanoid_parkour_learning, dao2023simtoreal}.
 RL policies are trained through direct interactions with the environment, providing a straightforward training paradigm that learns from scratch without requiring pre-planned motions.
 However, such RL training often suffers from poor data efficiency.
 Furthermore, policies learned from scratch can produce unnatural motions~\cite{sferrazza2024humanoidbench} and require significant efforts in reward shaping.

 To address these challenges, RL-based motion imitation has been widely explored to enable humanoid loco-manipulation skills~\cite{DeepMimic2018}.
 Compared with RL learned from scratch, motion imitation simplifies reward tuning and demonstrates improved data efficiency, yet results in natural motions.
-Therefore, there is a growing trend in complementing learning-based approaches with motion reference for whole-body control of legged robots ~\cite{jenelten2024dtc, Lee2024_MIT_LIP_RL}.
+Therefore, there is a growing trend in complementing learning-based approaches with motion references for whole-body control of legged robots ~\cite{jenelten2024dtc, Lee2024_MIT_LIP_RL}.

 Motion references come from various sources.
-While such manually designed motion references can yield compelling behaviors \cite{li2022learning, dao2023simtoreal, krishna2024ogmp}, such motion references are often task-specific and do not generalize to diverse or versatile motions.
-Human motion capture data is another primary source for motion imitation \cite{gu2025humanoidsurvey}, and has been successfully transferred to humanoid hardware via RL-based motion imitation \cite{cheng2024expressive, dugar2024learningmultimodalwholebodycontrol, radosavovic2024humanoid}, enabling both versatile teleoperation \cite{he2024learning} and autonomous skills execution~\cite{humanplus}.
-However, a significant embodiment gap remains between humans and humanoid robots, necessitating motion retargeting to adapt human movements to the robot’s morphology.
-So far, motion retargeting is largely restricted to upper-body manipulation tasks, and whole-body loco-manipulation retargeting often yields dynamically infeasible motions that require substantial data post-processing \cite{he2024learning}.
+While such manually designed references can yield compelling behaviors \cite{li2022learning, dao2023simtoreal, krishna2024ogmp}, they are often task-specific and do not generalize to diverse or versatile motions.
+Human motion capture data is another primary source~\cite{gu2025humanoidsurvey}, and has been successfully transferred to humanoid hardware via RL-based motion imitation~\cite{cheng2024expressive, dugar2024learningmultimodalwholebodycontrol}, enabling both versatile teleoperation~\cite{he2024learning} and autonomous skills~\cite{humanplus}.
+However, a significant embodiment gap remains between humans and humanoids, necessitating nontrivial motion retargeting to adapt human movements to robot morphology.
+So far, motion retargeting is largely restricted to upper-body manipulation tasks, and whole-body loco-manipulation retargeting often yields dynamically infeasible motions that require substantial data post-processing~\cite{he2024learning}.
 As such, the embodiment gap may limit the robot’s ability to faithfully imitate original whole-body motions and reduce behavioral versatility.